Kaliachak Chapter 1: Release

 The film's trailer was made available on several digital platforms.
 Initially the film was supposed to release on 14 June, but due to various controversies, including protests by residents of Kaliachak alleging defamation of their village, the film was postponed and finally released on 2 August.

 Reception

 Debarshi Bandopadhyay from Anandabazar Patrika rated the film 6 out of 10 stars and concluded "Many young filmmakers are interested in making films on new topics with a low budget and emotional reliance.
 In 2021, four members of a family were murdered in Kaliachak.
 The film is primarily based on that incident."
 Although he criticised the plot, he praised the acting of the cast, specially Asim and the touch of reality interwoven with the society.

+Piya Roy of The Telegraph described the film as a "fast-paced crime thriller" that ventures into the realm of crime and action, and is based on the criminal underbelly of small town and rural Bengal.
+She noted that the narrative deals with a complex maze of characters involved in criminal activities, and that poverty, lack of education, domestic abuse and the absence of basic requisites of a good upbringing are seen as reasons for young adults stepping into a life of crime.
+The review also highlighted the ensemble cast, including Rupanjana Mitra as a no-nonsense police officer, supported by debutant actor Asim and others like Partha Sarathi, Deboprasad Halder, Debapratim Dasgupta, Puja Saha and Mrinmoy Das.

+Suparna Majumder of Sangbad Pratidin noted that the film is based on the true incident of the Kaliachak murders and that director Ratool Mukherjee took creative liberties for cinematic purposes.
+She commended the director for choosing such a complex subject, but felt the script needed more cohesion.
+The review highlighted the performances of the largely new cast, particularly Rupanjana Mitra as police officer Sudha Malakar and Debapratim Dasgupta as Ashiq's father, whose expressive eyes were praised.
+Majumder also mentioned that the narrative moves between past and present, includes a twist, and hints at Kaliachak Chapter 2.
+She concluded that while the effort is commendable, the screenplay could have been tighter and the psychological aspects explored further.